martins-jean/Real-time-data-processing-in-AWS/README.md

 3. Return to the Wind Turbine Data Simulator and under "Wind Speed Data Set" click start and review to ensure data is being generated. <br>
 4. Click on the AnomalyDetectionStream on the Kinesis page. <br>
 5. Under data viewer, choose the only shard available, the latest starting position, get records and then next records to review the data. <br>
-6. Start the "Wind Speed Anomaly Data Set" and review to ensure the simulator is producing wind data.
+6. Start the "Wind Speed Anomaly Data Set" and review it to ensure the simulator is producing anomaly data.
 </details>

 <details>
   <summary>
     Use a Lambda function to write application output data to a DynamoDB table
   </summary>
+1. Go to the AWS Lambda console and click on the AnalyticsDestinationFunction.
 </details>

 <details>